📝 Recipe development & new dishes · ⏱️ 3 min read

 Why developing cheaper ingredients pays off

-Your food cost directly determines your profit.
-A reduction of 5 percentage points on your food cost can save thousands of euros per year.
+Your food cost directly determines profit.
+A reduction of 5 percentage points on food cost saves thousands of euros annually.
 The secret isn't cheaper quality, but smarter ingredient choices.

 Restaurant with €500,000 annual revenue: